easytarget/microPyEZfonts/README.md

 All the fonts packs provided here were made with this tool, it is a simple to use CPythom (not microPython) script that can import and process a `.bdf` font file and extract just the characters you need into a `.py` font file.
 I is fully compatible with Unicode characters and fonts.

-See [`BDF2DICT.md`](BDF2DICT.py) for documentation and usage instructions, the [Unicode](unicode) README has a write-up and demonstration + example of using this to make a Unicode font for a project.
+See [`BDF2DICT.md`](BDF2DICT.md) for documentation and usage instructions, the [Unicode](Unicode) README has a write-up and demonstration + example of using this to make a Unicode font for a project.

 ## Drivers

 The font writer and marquee will work with **any** display that has a MicroPython **framebuffer** compatible driver.

-A couple of common 'good' drivers for popular ssd1306 and st7567 displaysare provided.
+A couple of common 'good' drivers for popular ssd1306 and st7567 displays are provided.
 Along with documentation on finding and using drivers for other displays in the [`drivers`](drivers) folder.

 If you find a driver that works and is not in the list there please let me know by submitting a issue!